“How can I get my mail?” and more FAQs

 What happens if my account is closed (either by me or the virtual office provider)?

-You will be notified by email prior to or upon closing of your mailbox.
-It is your responsibility to pay any applicable fee to re-activate your account (your box number may be re-assigned) or to pick up any remaining mail from our office.
+You will be notified by email – either by SpaceLab or your virtual office provider – prior to or upon closing of your mailbox.
+It is your responsibility to pay any applicable fees to re-activate your account (note that your box number may have been re-assigned) or to pick up any remaining mail from our office.
 Mail left after 90 days will be returned to sender or discarded.

 Are office space or meeting rooms included with my virtual office or mailbox?